module numpy.util¶

 ret half %z

-cdiv(x, y)
+cdiv(x, y)¶

-@pure Function has no side effects and returns same value for same inputs @llvm Function is implemented with inline LLVM IR ¶
+cmod64(x: float, y: float) @pure Function has no side effects and returns same value for same inputs @llvm Function is implemented with inline LLVM IR ¶

 %z = frem double %x, %y